RedisLabs/spark-redis/doc/dataframe.md

 When key collision happens on ```SaveMode.Append```, the former row would be replaced by the new row.

+The chosen column also participates in determining data target host in Redis cluster.

 ### Persistent model

 `model`.
 Spark-Redis supports 2 persistent models to allow you choosing among key